HugoDerave/ApexLegendsAPI/README.md

 # Unofficial Apex Legends API

 /!\ This API is still in a development state, and may not be stable at the moment.
 Please report any issue on our discord.
+It also pretty long to answer atm (3s to 4s) but this will be fixed soon

 We're providing a free API without any rate limit, that can be used for any project.
 However, this may change in the near future according to our finance & server load.
 Sorry for the average english level, i'm french :-)
 Any question?
 Go to our discord @ [https://discord.gg/TZ4Y9EB](https://discord.gg/TZ4Y9EB "https://discord.gg/TZ4Y9EB").